 How to make the pie crust (pâte brisée):

 - By hand: Mix flour and salt together, then cut the cold butter into small cubes and add it to the flour.
 Use a pastry tool to incorporate the butter into the flour, or use your fingertips.
 You should have a mixture that resembles sand or bread crumbs.
-Add water, one tablespoon at a time until mixture holds together.
+Add water, one tablespoon at a time, until the mixture holds together.

-- Divide dough into two parts, then shape each half into a disk.
+- Divide the dough into two parts, then shape each half into a disk.
 Wrap each half in plastic foil and refrigerate until firm, about 1 hour or up to 1 day.
 (You can skip this part if you are in a hurry)

 How to make the sour(tart)cherry filling:

-If you use frozen sour cherries make sure to drain and thaw the fruit. - If you use fresh cherries, wash and pit them.
+- If you use fresh cherries, wash and pit them.

 How to assemble the pie: